Junior Preparatory (Grades 0 to 3)

 The PE sessions also provide opportunities to develop desirable personal and social attributes, such as the ability to cooperate in group situations, the concept of fair play and acceptance of success and failure.

-Grade 0 and 1 pupils have two 30-minute periods of PE per week, while Grade 2 enjoys one period.
+Grade 0 pupils have two 30-minute periods of PE per week, while Grade 1 and 2 enjoy one period.

 In order to develop confidence and communication, boys are invited to say the prayer and each class is given an opportunity to participate in the assembly, in the form of a Class Assembly, once a year.
-The boys are recognised for their efforts in the classroom and beyond, and are awarded Values certificates and house badge stickers.
+The boys are recognised for their efforts in the classroom and beyond, and are awarded Certificates of Recognition and house badge stickers.

 Our Chapel service is held on Friday mornings in the auditorium.
 Here, the boys are recognised for their academic achievements, which include effort and progress, and sporting achievements for the week.
 Boys celebrating their birthdays in the forthcoming week are also acknowledged.
 Parents are welcome to attend and are notified via SMS if their sons are to be recognised in Chapel.

 Pridwin believes that homework, especially in the early grades, has a limited effect on improving academic performance, unless employed effectively.
 A rule of thumb for homework in the foundation phase is that tasks should foster positive attitudes, habits, and character traits; permit appropriate parent involvement, and reinforce learning of simple skills introduced in class.
 The amount of homework assigned should be appropriate to students’ age and should not take too much time away from other home activities.